 Are there other uses for this medicine?

-Quinidine is also sometimes used to treat malaria.
 Talk to your doctor about the risks of using this medication for your condition.

 How should this medicine be used?

-Quinidine comes as a tablet (quinidine sulfate) and an extended-release (long-acting) tablet (quinidine gluconate) to take by mouth.
-Quinidine sulfate tablets are usually is taken every 6 hours.
-Extended-release quinidine gluconate tablets are usually is taken every 8 to 12 hours.
+Quinidine comes as an immediate-release tablet and an extended-release (long-acting) tablet to take by mouth.
+Quinidine tablets are taken every 6 hours.
+Extended-release tablets are taken every 8 or 12 hours.
 Take quinidine at around the same times every day.
-Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
-Take quinidine exactly as directed.
-Do not take more or less of it or take it more often than prescribed by your doctor.

 The extended-release tablet may be split in half.
 Swallow the whole or half tablets whole; do not chew or crush them.